kaushik552k/morr-assignment/my-app/README.md

 ### What would you do differently if you were allocated more time?
 Actually there was my college exam in this past two days, so i cannot gave my 100 percent to this project.
-I have made almost ecerything but i could not limit data to 21 and the sorting part.
+I have made almost everything according to the need but i could not limit data to 21 and the sorting part.
 Rest all the filtering i have applied.

 I would have added pagination to this if given more time.